Time for Squat Jumps

 Science Data Tips

-Here is an example of the data students can expect from this experiment.
+Here’s an example of the data your pupils can expect from this experiment.

-- Instead of logging the distance between the bottom of the kettlebell and the ground directly with the distance sensor, ask your students to use acceleration values to find the height of the jump.
+- Instead of using the Distance Sensor to directly log the distance between the bottom of the kettlebell and the ground, ask your pupils to use acceleration values to find the height of the jump.

-- Have your students use each of these methods (from measuring the distance and from calculating it from acceleration values) to find the potential energy, then describe which method they thought was the hardest or the most efficient, and why.
+- Have your pupils use both methods (i.e. directly measuring the distance, and calculating it based on acceleration values) to find the potential energy.
+Then ask them to describe which method they thought was the hardest or the most efficient, and why.